Memset/sftpcloudfs/README.md

     --disable-scp         Disable SCP support (default: enabled)
-    --syslog              Enable logging to system logger (daemon facility) -v, --verbose         Show detailed information on logging --pid-file=PID_FILE   Pid file location when in daemon mode --uid=UID             UID to drop the privileges to when in daemon mode --gid=GID             GID to drop the privileges to when in daemon mode --keystone-auth       Use auth 2.0 (Keystone, requires keystoneclient)
+    --syslog              Enable logging to system logger (daemon facility) -v, --verbose         Show detailed information on logging --pid-file=PID_FILE   Full path to the pid file location --uid=UID             UID to drop the privileges to when in daemon mode --gid=GID             GID to drop the privileges to when in daemon mode --keystone-auth       Use auth 2.0 (Keystone, requires keystoneclient)